ubccr/xdmod-supremm/docs/supremm-install-overview.md

 The SUPReMM software has been tested with MongoDB version 3.4.15.
 We expect that the software is compatible with any supported release version of MongoDB.

+The summarization software should be compatible with the 4.x releases of PCP.
+However the XDMoD team have not tested this configuration and will not be able to provide support for it.

 System Requirements
 ---------------------